OpenBioLink/ITO/notebooks/README.md

 ## Analysing ITO

+**/global-dynamics:** Analyses and visualizations for the ["Mapping global dynamics of benchmark creation and saturation in artificial intelligence"](https://arxiv.org/abs/2203.04592) manuscript.

 **/descriptive_statistics_v0.92:** Generate basic descriptive statistics of the ontology and knowledge graph

 **/adriano_trajectories_notebooks:** Analyses of benchmark dynamics and AI performance trajectories

-**/barbosa-silva-etal-2022:** Analyses and visualizations of AI benchmark dynamics

 ## Related analyses